mauricioww/juvo_test/README.md

   localhost:3000/api/v1/companies?country=COUNTRY
 ``

-Finally, as long as you are in the root app directory can run the tests with the following command:
+Finally, as long as you are in the root app directory you can run the tests with the following command:

 ``
   rspec